cromulus/reminders-cli/README.md

 curl -X PATCH http://localhost:8080/lists/Soon/reminders/F3A0B3D8-E153-4AB9-B341-0C32A9AC6C2D/complete
 ```

-## Running as a macOS Service (LaunchAgent)
+## Running as a macOS Service

-The reminders-api can be installed as a macOS LaunchAgent service to run automatically in the background.
+The reminders-api can be installed as a startup service to run automatically in the background.
 This is useful for:

 - Running the API server automatically on system startup
 - Keeping the server running even when you're not logged in